SlamTheDragon/vrc-package-crawler/docs/ARCHITECTURE_AND_COMPLIANCE_GUIDE.md

 - **Runtime Dumping**: Intercepting decrypted assets directly from VRChat client RAM.
 - **Discovery Indexing**: Cataloging public product listings to direct commercial buyers to the vendor.

-Legitimate discovery platforms host zero 3D geometry and zero binary archives.
+Legitimate discovery platforms will host zero 3D geometry and zero binary archives.

 ### The Absolute Anti-AI Mandate
 VRChat creators broadly reject generative machine learning ingestion[^16].
 Storefront licenses contain explicit anti-AI clauses.
 Creators forbid using their geometry, textures, or renders in training sets.

-A discovery indexer must never feed harvested images or descriptions into artificial intelligence pipelines.
-Breaching this norm destroys community goodwill and triggers legal action.
+A discovery indexer will never feed harvested images or descriptions into artificial intelligence pipelines.
+Breaching this norm will destroy community goodwill and will trigger legal action.

 ### Frictionless Self-Service Opt-Out Systems
-Indexers must supply creators with immediate, self-service tools to remove listings:
+Indexers will supply creators with reliable tools to remove listings:
-1. **Bio Token Verification**: The creator places a unique cryptographic code in their storefront bio.
-2. **Automated Check**: The indexer queries the public profile, verifies the code, and confirms store ownership.
-3. **Instant Purge**: The database purges all cached metadata, thumbnails, and links for that vendor.
+1. **The Bio-Token Scraping Limitation**: Scraper-based bio verification is inoperative because creator storefront profiles sit behind Cloudflare bot perimeters.
+2. **Non-Scraping Ownership Verification**: The platform will support secondary non-scraping verification paths.
+Creators can verify ownership via DNS TXT records, signed Git commits, or manual ticket fallbacks.
+3. **Dedicated Ingestion Endpoint**: The backend will expose a dedicated `POST /v1/opt-out` endpoint to record removal requests into `creator_opt_outs`.
+4. **Instant Delisting**: The database will mark entities with `lifecycle = 'delisted'` and will drop public index projection rows.

-Notice-and-takedown requests must be resolved within 24 to 48 hours.
+Notice-and-takedown requests will be resolved within 24 to 48 hours.

 ---

 ## 5. Systems Architecture for Compliant Crawling

-Compliant discovery pipelines use polite request dispatchers, rate limits, and structured storage.
+Compliant discovery pipelines will use polite request dispatchers, rate limits, and structured storage.

+### Standalone Binary Roles and Process Management
+The crawler topography will split operational roles across specialized binaries:
+- `vrc-crawler.exe`: Autonomous harvesting daemon enforced by a single-instance `ProcessLock`.
+It will not accept administrative CLI subcommands.
+- `vrc-monitor.exe`: Administrative CLI tool and live dashboard.
+Administrators will dispatch all IPC commands (`status`, `recrawl`, `project`, `stop`, `sync`, `export`) through this interface.
+- `vrc-server.exe`: Read-only REST API gateway authenticated by canonical `API_SECRET_TOKEN`.
+- `vrc-sync.exe`: Cloudflare edge synchronization utility.

 ### The Mercator Two-Level Queue Architecture
-To prevent rate-limit bans, the engine implements two-level priority and politeness queues[^17].
+To prevent rate-limit bans, the engine will implement two-level priority and politeness queues[^17].
 1. **Priority Queues (F-Queues)**: Order discovery by graph depth and content relevance.
 2. **Politeness Queues (B-Queues)**: Group URLs strictly by target host (`booth.pm`, `gumroad.com`, `api.github.com`).
-3. **Host Min-Heap**: Workers pop requests from a host queue only when that host is ready.
+3. **Host Min-Heap**: Workers will pop requests from a host queue only when that host is ready.

 $$\Delta \tau_{\text{host}} = \max(\text{min\_delay}, \text{retry\_after}) + \text{jitter}$$

-For storefronts without explicit delay directives, the minimum delay is 1,000 milliseconds (1.0 Hz).
+For storefronts without explicit delay directives, the minimum delay will be 1,000 milliseconds (1.0 Hz).
+For BOOTH, the delay will be 3,000 to 5,000 milliseconds.

+### Adaptive Poisson Freshness and Conditional Headers
+The engine will maintain index freshness using a Poisson change model.
+The daemon will invoke `requeueStaleUrls()` on monitor loops.
+Upstream drivers will transmit `If-None-Match` and `If-Modified-Since` conditional headers.
+On response completion, workers will call `adjustAfterFetch(url, isModified, etag, lastModifiedHeader)` to adapt revisit intervals.
+The engine will inspect HTML responses to avoid treating Cloudflare challenge pages (`HTTP 200`) as content updates.

 ### RFC 9309 Robots Exclusion Protocol
-The crawler checks `/robots.txt` before fetching any URL path[^18].
-The parser honors all `Disallow` rules.
-It skips user carts, checkout funnels, and private account pages.
+The crawler will check `/robots.txt` before fetching any URL path[^18].
+The parser will honor all `Disallow` rules.
+It will skip user carts, checkout funnels, and private account pages.

 ### Transparent Identification
-The crawler must send a transparent `User-Agent` string:
+The crawler will send a transparent `User-Agent` string:
 ```http
 User-Agent: VRCDiscoveryBot/1.0 (+https://github.com/SlamTheDragon/vrc-package-crawler; slamthedragon@gmail.com)
 ```
-This header identifies the project and gives site administrators a direct contact email.
+This header will identify the project and will provide administrators a direct contact email.

-### Multi-Platform Entity Resolution
+### Multi-Platform Entity Resolution and Anti-Merge Rules
 Software tools often exist on multiple storefronts simultaneously.
-The indexer resolves duplicates using a three-tier hierarchy[^19], [^20].
+The indexer will resolve duplicates using a three-tier hierarchy[^19], [^20]:
 1. **Primary Anchor**: Invariant reverse-DNS package identifier (such as `com.vrchat.tool`).
 2. **Secondary Anchor**: Canonical Git repository URL (`github.com/author/repo`).
 3. **Tertiary Anchor**: 64-bit SimHash document fingerprints and Jaro-Winkler title similarity.

+Avatar cosmetics will be excluded from generic toolchain clustering.
+Cosmetics share identical boilerplate vocabulary and will cause SimHash false merges.
+Cosmetics will require an isolated taxonomy tier with base avatar associations.

+### Timestamp Confidence Rubric
+The engine will record creation dates using a strict three-state confidence rubric:
+- `'confirmed'`: Directly extracted from upstream platform timestamps.
+- `'inferred'`: Derived from earliest release tag or commit history.
+- `'unknown'`: Explicitly set to `NULL`.
+The engine will never substitute local crawl fetch times for missing origin publication dates.

-### Two-Stage Hydration and Head-of-Line Blocking Prevention
+### Media Extraction and YouTube Filtering
-Discovery search APIs return shallow summaries with limited metadata and single thumbnails.
-To capture full galleries and YouTube links, the crawler schedules deep product page fetches.
-Because platforms like Gumroad enforce 3.0-second request serialization, pending search URLs can cause head-of-line blocking.
-The crawler applies priority escalation (`priority = 10`) to detail product URLs.
-This mechanism schedules detail hydration ahead of generic pagination, keeping the catalog fresh.
+Storefront parsers will filter media links before forwarding to image processing pipelines.
+Embed URLs matching `youtube.com/embed/` or `youtu.be/` will route directly to `youtube_urls` metadata arrays.
+They will never pass to the Sharp worker or image proxy service.

-### Canonical Slug and Redirect Reconciliation
+### Discovery Scope and Ecosystem Boundaries
-Marketplaces permit creators to configure custom vanity slugs that redirect from invariant product identifiers.
-Crawlers deriving entity IDs strictly from requested URLs risk database fragmentation and duplicate records.
-The engine reconciles URLs by extracting invariant platform keys (such as `p.permalink` in Gumroad Inertia payloads or numeric IDs in BOOTH).
-The crawler stores the invariant identifier as the primary entity ID (`gumroad:{permalink}`).
-The engine preserves the creator vanity URL for user-facing presentation and search indexing.
+The engine will enforce strict discovery boundaries:
+- **VRCArena**: Automated HTML DOM scraping will remain prohibited.
+Only bilateral API federation or static dataset ingestion with toolchain filtering will be permitted.
+- **Open-Web Discovery**: Unindexed open-web spiders searching for arbitrary manifests will remain prohibited.
+The engine will expand discovery strictly through federated registry seeding and community manifests.

 ***